konfuzio-ai/konfuzio-sdk/docs/web/on_premises.md

 docker run --env-file /path_to_env_file.env REGISTRY_URL/konfuzio/text-annotation/detectron2/main:released-2023-07-20_17-51-49 run.sh
 ```

-The segmentation container needs to be started with the following environment variables which you can enter into your .env file
+The "Document Layout Analysis Container" needs to be started with the following environment variables which you can enter into your .env file
 ```
 BROKER_URL=  # Set this to an unused Redis database RESULT_BACKEND=  # Set this to an unused Redis database
 ```

-We recommend to run the segmentation container with 8GB of RAM.
-The segmentation container can be started and used with less RAM, however this may not work on large images.
+We recommend to run the "Document Layout Analysis Container" with 8GB of RAM.
+The container can be started and used with less RAM, however this may not work on large images.
-After the segmentation container is running you need to set the [DETECTRON_URL](/web/on_premises.html#detectron-url) to point to the segmentation container.
+After the "Document Layout Analysis Container" is running you need to set the [DETECTRON_URL](/web/on_premises.html#detectron-url) for Konfuzio Servre to point to the "Document Layout Analysis Container".

 ### [Optional] 10.
 Install document summarization container